jsoohoo84/Python-For-Everybody/README.md

-# Python-For-Everyone
+# Python-For-Everbody
 #
-Python For Everyone
+Python For Everybody
 #
 Chapters and Exercises
 #